-Before estimating the assigned value, outliers8 and other results associated with obvious errors have to be removed from the population.

-Where the Organizers (e.g. after the publication of the preliminary report) receive information that indicates gross errors, which have a strong impact on the generated result, such as:

-- a) incorrect recording (e.g. due to transcription errors by the participant, decimal point faults or transposed digits), - b) calculation errors (e.g. missing factors), - c) analysis of a wrong sample, - d) use of wrong concentrations of standard solutions, - e) incorrect data processing (e.g. integration of wrong peak), - f) major deviation from the analytical procedure - g) inappropriate storage or transport conditions (in case of susceptible compounds), - h) use of inappropriate procedures that demonstrably lead to significantly biased results (e.g. due to degradation or incomplete extraction).

-Particular results will be examined on a case-by-case basis to decide whether or not they should be excluded from the population used to determine the assigned value.
+Before estimating the assigned value results associated with obvious mistakes have to be examined to decide whether they should be removed from the population.
+Such gross errors may include incorrect recording (e.g. due to transcription errors by the participant, decimal point faults or transposed digits, incorrect unit), calculation errors (e.g. missing factors), analysis of a wrong sample/extract (e.g. a spiked blank), use of wrong concentrations of standard solutions, incorrect data processing (e.g. integration of wrong peak), major deviations from the analytical procedure, inappropriate storage or transport conditions (in case of susceptible compounds), and the use of inappropriate procedures that demonstrably lead to significantly biased results (e.g. due to degradation or incomplete extraction).
+Where the Organisers (e.g. after the publication of the preliminary report) receive information of such gross errors, having a significant impact on a generated result, the affected results will be examined on a case-by-case basis to decide whether, or not, they should be excluded from the population used for robust statistics.
 Even results that cannot be specifically identified as outliers might be excluded.
 All decisions to omit/exclude results will be discussed with the EUPT-SC and the reasoning for the omission of each result clearly stated in the final EUPT-Report.
-An omission of a result from the calculation of the assigned value does, however, not necessarily mean that z-scores will not be calculated.
+However, z-scores will be calculated for all results irrespective of the fact that they were omitted from the calculation of the assigned value.

-Where results are to be omitted/excluded based on the use of a biased methodology, the number of results associated with this type of methodology as well as the overall distribution of results (kernel-density histogram) will be taken into account.
-The Organizers may furthermore conduct experiments demonstrating that a certain methodology leads to significantly biased results.

-8 Reported results that are numerically so distant from the rest of the results within a dataset, that they are considered irreconcilable with them.

-After eliminating obvious errors, all results with z-scores > 5 will be regarded as outliers and excluded from the assigned value calculation.
-After exclusion of these results, the assigned value of the remaining results and the corresponding z-scores will be recalculated.

-Following the omission/exclusion of all values with z-scores > 5 an appropriate outlier test (e.g. the Grubbs' test) may be applied, if this is deemed necessary, to identify any statistical outliers within the remaining data-set.
-The Grubbs' test should be applied following the instructions in ISO 5725-2 and only where the distribution of the results appears to be Gaussian (no clear indications for bimodality).
-The significance level (α) for identifying statistical outliers using the Grubbs' test will be set at 0.01 (=99% confidence level).
 Omitted results might be interesting as they might give indications about possible source(s) of errors.
-The Organizers will thus ask the relevant lab(s) to provide feedback on possible sources of errors (see also "follow-up activities").
+The Organisers will thus ask the relevant lab(s) to provide feedback on possible sources of errors (see also "follow-up activities").

+Any exclusion of results from the population is to be discussed within the EUPT-SC and the reasoning behind is to be revealed in the EUPT-final report.